WantedGaming/l1jdb-new/implementation.md

 - folder structure should be easy to understand, without making it so complex
 - all css should be on external page, NO INLINE CSS
 - all function should be on external page, NO INLINE FUNCTIONS
+- admin should have log files, to view recent activity with the database.
+Keep tracking of what has been done and what not.
 - ALWAYS USE SQL DATA FROM DATABASE TO MAKE, UPDATE, EDIT, PAGES.
 - ALWAYS CHECK EXISTING CSS STYLE, FUNCTIONS, BEFORE CREATING NEW ONES